Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ## Explanation

 What is happening?
-You should clone the code from [GitHub] and read it.
-I will just highlight the most important parts, without error handling or feature detection.
+Please get the code from [GitHub] and read it.
+I will explain the most important parts, without error handling or feature detection.
 The full code is production-ready though, if you add the missing parts that depend on your stack.

 ### Voluntary Application Server Identification for Web Push

-The `applicationServerKey` is part of the Voluntary Application Server Identification for Web Push ([VAPID]) specification.
+The `applicationServerKey`{:.js} is part of the Voluntary Application Server Identification for Web Push ([VAPID]) specification.
 It let's the push service identify your application server.
-The easiest way to create this public/private key pair is to use a library like [Web Push].
-Its `webpush.generateVAPIDKeys()` function returns an object with a `publicKey` and a `privateKey` property.
-If you want to create your keys simply uncomment the four lines at the top of [server.js](https://github.com/Lorti/web-push-notifications/blob/master/server.js#L3) in my example.
+The easiest way to create this public and private pair of keys is to use a library like [Web Push].
+Its `webpush.generateVAPIDKeys()`{:.js} function returns an object with a `publicKey`{:.js} and a `privateKey`{:.js} property.
+If you want to create your keys simply uncomment the four lines at the top of [server.js](https://github.com/Lorti/web-push-notifications/blob/master/server.js#L3), which you've just checked out.

 ``` js
 const webpush = require('web-push');